How often does your school reach out to parents, and just how are you doing it?

 Fact is, your school probably needs to take better advantage of the technology around us all that enables you to not only dispense information to parents, but also get valuable input from them.

-Surveys are especially valuable when building or transforming your school website to be more effective in engaging parents in ongoing dialogue.
-A new website with your new CMS provider affords you a great opportunity to create a responsive communications vehicle.
+Surveys are especially valuable when building or transforming your school website and other digital communications to be more effective in engaging parents.

 Planning is the first step in building a new website, and a parent survey is a great place to start in your planning.
 They're unquestionably the most important audience segment of your website, so understanding their concerns up front in your planning process can be instrumental in making your website more effective.